markjoshwel/Oversight/README.md

   - search engine for all stored messages
   - listing main and subsystem logs

-**at no stage** does the LLM respond on my behalf. any uncertainty in triaging will forward a summary or notice for the user to decide with context and reply to
+**at no stage** does the LLM respond on the users behalf. any uncertainty in triaging will forward a summary or notice for the user to decide with context and reply to